stackplanet/sourcestack/README.md

 * `api/src/generic` - authentication handler, backend configuration etc.
 * `infra/src/generic` - the base stack defined in CDK.
 Note that the app-specific DynamoDB tables are defined in infra/src/stack.ts and this would be changed on a per-app basis.

-Of course, you can still modify generic code if it doesn't suit your needs!
+Of course, you can still modify generic code if it doesn't suit your needs.